run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     If you require both the MPI Operator and Kubeflow Training Operator, follow the steps below:

-    * Install the Kubeflow Training Operator as above.
+    * Install the Kubeflow Training Operator as described above.
     * Disable and delete MPI v1 in the Kubeflow Training Operator by running:

     ``` bash